sassoftware/esp-studio-examples/Advanced/onnx_object_detection/README.md

 ### w_object_tracker

 Click the object_tracker window to explore its settings.
+1. Click the w_object_tracker window.
+2. In the right pane, expand **Tracking Properties**.
+	- The **Tracking method** field specifies that the ByteTrack algorithm is being used.
+For more information about the ByteTrack algorithm, see [ByteTrack Method](https://documentation.sas.com/?cdcId=espcdc&cdcVersion=default&docsetId=espcreatewindows&docsetTarget=p0jsgd7e0fa40ln16wxod1qpj9d2.htm#n1xe73kilw1gt3n1jntjbqrk8zo1).

 After an ONNX model is used to detect objects and post-processing is applied, tracking the detected objects over time can be a useful next step.
 For example, you could follow a person between multiple frames.
 In this example, the w_object_tracker window tracks a mobile phone and an apple on a table, rather than a person.